victorhubarb/alura-plus/README.md

 ## Features and Application Demonstration
 - `Feature 1`: Creating buttons and layout for course subscription with background cover.
 - `Feature 2`: Responsive page, with layout executed also for other screen sizes.
+- `Feature 3`: Implementation of images as background, for example, the logo in the menu, as well as images throughout the document for better interpretation and readability of the page.

 ## Project Access
 Project requirements: